Plant Lots of Flowers

 to attract butterflies and hummingbirds,

-to attract these fairy's best friends into your enchanted fairy garden.
+attract these fairy's best friends into your enchanted fairy

 Fairies love taking rides on these winged creatures.